 But that’s just inserting the word “you” into the topic.
 It doesn’t make “you” the subject of the segment, does it?
 Here’s a simple adjustment.

-You can use the same techniques to rememeber things that actor’s use to memorize a script.
+You can use the same techniques to remember things that actors use to memorize a script.

 Whether it’s a hit song, a headline on a website, or the hook of a segment on the radio, this technique can help gain more attention by endearing the source to the target.
-But it’s not just saying “you” a lot.
-It’s crafting language so listeners truly connect to their life experiences.
+But it’s not just saying the word “you” a lot.
+It’s crafting language so listeners truly connect.

 The more you cause listeners to think about themselves through your content, the more likely you will have a hit segment.